Want to learn more about this at Kettering Health?

 When to see a doctor

-“A patient should seek an opinion from a professional if they are having pain that is unrelieved by rest, ice, elevation, and anti-inflammatory medicines, or if the pain is severe and preventing them from putting weight on the lower extremity,” said Dr. Hess.
+“A patient should seek an opinion from a professional if they are having pain unrelieved by rest, ice, elevation, and anti-inflammatory medicines, or if the pain is severe and preventing them from putting weight on the lower extremity,” said Dr. Hess.

-Thankfully, Dr. Hess says that the majority of knee pain can be treated non-surgically with things such as physical therapy, anti-inflammatory medicines, ice, rest and injections into the knee joint.
+Thankfully, Dr. Hess says that the majority of knee pain can be treated non-surgically with things such as physical therapy, anti-inflammatory medicines, ice, rest, and injections into the knee joint.